 Jonathan joined ABW in 2013 having worked on a variety of new build and refurbishment projects across the UK.
 Jonathan has experience working on luxury residential developments, large transport hubs and within the healthcare, commercial and retail sectors.

-Roisin joined ABW in 2018 after completing his Masters at The University of Liverpool.
-Roisin is studying for her Part III qualification and assists on a variety of projects – from sketch design and throughout the construction process.
+Róisín joined ABW in 2018 after completing her Masters at The University of Liverpool.
+Róisín is studying for her Part III qualification and assists on a variety of projects – from sketch design and throughout the construction process.

-Fran joined ABW in October 2018 after completing her BA in Architecture at the University of Sheffield and is currently completing her year out before returning to university.
-Fran is assisting on a variety of projects at all stages of the construction process
+Emma joined ABW in September 2019 after completing her BA in Architecture at the University of Liverpool and is currently completing her work-placed experience before returning to university.
+Emma assisting on a variety of projects at all stages of the construction process.

 Oliver joined ABW in April 2018.
 His prior experience and extensive knowledge of Revit and other BIM software has been a welcome addition to the practice.